Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Method

-Therefore, we propose to condition the domain alignment on explicit semantic structures.
-Semantic correlations embedded in the semantic structures are promising to alleviate the misalignment induced by inaccurate conditioned predictions.
-Specifically, we represent the domain-shared semantic structures with source global prototypes which are accumulated by the exponential moving average strategy (ema) over the batch-level ones.
-The detailed formulations for deriving semantic structures are given in Eq.~(\ref{eq:batch_ctr}) and Eq.~(\ref{eq:ema_ctr}).
-Taking semantic structures as the basis and projecting predictions into the same semantic feature space, we would obtain discriminative yet structure-aware predictions for conditioning.
-Conditioning the domain alignment in the structure-aware semantic space through the same tensor concatenation would derive the enhanced SDAN, which is dubbed Structure-aware Semantic Domain Adversarial Networks~(SSDAN).
-The domain adversarial training objective of SSDAN is shown as below:
+Therefore, we propose to condition the domain alignment on prototypes, which explicitly encode semantic structures.
+Semantic correlations embedded in the semantic structures are promising to alleviate the misalignment induced by inaccurate conditioned outputs.
+We represent the domain-shared semantic structures with source global prototypes.
+Specifically, we update global prototypes in training by the exponential moving average strategy (ema) over the batch-level prototypes.
+We formulate the process of obtaining reliable prototypes as follows: